NetkoNefarious/Pong/README.md

 Pong in Unity.

 1. phase - Follow tutorials to make the base game.
+DONE
 2. phase - Add to the game

 What I plan to add to the game after I finish the core:
-* Polish the game a little bit
+* Polish the game a little bit [DONE]
+* Add menus for singleplayer, multiplayer and options [Done]
 * Add more layouts
 * Add multiplayer
-  * Add hotseat
+  * Add hotseat [DONE]
-  * Add different options for multiplayer (handicap, time limit, score limit, layouts)
+  * Add different options for multiplayer (handicap, time limit [DONE], score limit [DONE], layouts)
   * Add online multiplayer
 * Add my own sound effects